-- How can you make a map if you don't know where the destination is? - An outline is a roadmap for you and helps you make sure what you are writing is contributing to the journey - Making an outline helps overcome writer's block and helps you when you are feeling lost in a piece - o With every paragraph/section, ask yourself: "Is this part of the outline?
-Is this getting me towards answering my thesis question?" - Outlines can be revised, but they should be well considered before you start writing - o I read many student pieces where I think "there was no outline"
+- How can you make a map if you don't know where the destination is? - An outline is a roadmap for you and helps you make sure what you are writing is contributing to the journey - Making an outline helps overcome writer's block and helps you when you are feeling lost in a piece - O With every paragraph/section, ask yourself: "Is this part of the outline?
+Is this getting me towards supporting my thesis statement?" - Outlines can be revised, but they should be well considered before you start writing - I read many student pieces where I think "there was no outline"